$115.6 Million Birmingham Verdict: Alabama Mesothelioma Cases

 Alabama’s mesothelioma verdicts reflect the state’s two dominant exposure corridors: Birmingham’s steel industry and Mobile’s shipbuilding operations.
 Juries in both cities have heard detailed evidence about the conditions that exposed workers to asbestos for decades and have returned substantial awards.

-The $115 million Birmingham verdict for steelworkers and the $6.6 million Mobile shipyard verdict represent different scales of recovery, but both demonstrate that Alabama juries are willing to hold companies accountable when the evidence shows they exposed workers to a known carcinogen.
+The $115.6 million Birmingham verdict for 21 steelworkers in 1998 and the ongoing Mobile shipyard cases, including take-home exposure claims tied to ADDSCO, demonstrate that Alabama juries have held companies accountable when the evidence shows they exposed workers to a known carcinogen.

 Major Alabama Mesothelioma Verdicts